• The entire purpose of "health insurance" is to pay doctors.

 If you do not make the market favor health care providers, no one will treat you.
 Your policy, subsidized by government or not, will be worthless.

-In the debates about the current status of health care, basic questions do not get asked as often or as loudly as they should:
+Basic questions do not get asked as often or as loudly as they should:

 - Why should I ever pay for something I DO NOT RECEIVE?